anoek/webrtc-group-chat-example/README.md

 ### Client Side
-Included is `client.html` which contains all of the logic to connect to the signaling server, join a virtual group chat channel, connect with peers, and stream video and audio to all party members using the raw WebRTC API.
+Included is `client.html` which contains all of the logic to connect to the signaling server, join a virtual group chat channel, connect with peers, and stream audio to all party members using the raw WebRTC API.

 Running